Umbrellagun/baddest-monster/proposal.md

 * As a user, I will battle random enemies in order to claim those 'lands'
 * As a user, I will be able to battle the other player by attempting to claim the other players 'land'
-* As a user, I will have a certain amount of movement points for navigating to 'lands' A8s a user, I will receive random benefits after claiming a land such an extra movement point, a (temporary?) stat increase, or teleportation to any 'land'
+* As a user, I will have a certain amount of movement points for navigating to 'lands'
+* As a user, I will receive random benefits after claiming a land such an extra movement point, a (temporary?) stat increase, or teleportation to any 'land'

 Bonus User Stories:
 * As a user, I will be able to obtain unique features depending on the level and monster